 You will need to submit an advisor registration form so we know they will be working with you.

-I have always found value in a coaching style of leadership; believed that treating mistakes as a learning opportunity allows people to adjust course and grow.
+I have always found value in a coaching style of leadership and guidance, and strongly believe that treating mistakes as a learning opportunity allows people to adjust course and grow.
 In both my personal and professional lives, I am continuously driven by helping others work through a problem and find a solution.
-I have 17 years of work experience in the hospitality industry, am a combat veteran of the United States Marine Corps and play guitar in a rock band.
-I believe people all over the world have a few basic needs, and often the first step to addressing those needs is listening.
-People need to be heard and understood and that should not be undervalued.
+I currently serve as the Advising and Recruiting Coordinator for the Honors College, and am passionate about helping students achieve their goals.
+Prior to working in higher education, I spent 17 years in the hospitality industry.
+Outside of work, I play guitar in a rock band and am a combat veteran of the United States Marine Corps.
+My life experiences have taught me that people all over the world have a few basic needs, and just listening is often the first step to addressing those needs.
+Everyone should have the opportunity to feel heard, understood, and valued.

 I am a graduate of WSU Vancouver, where I earned my BA in History.
 While I was working on my Master’s degree in Educational Leadership & Policy at Portland State University, I held a graduate student position in the Conduct and Community Standards department within the Dean of Student Life Office.
 I know how overwhelming the conduct process can feel for some students, but am also aware of what an important learning experience it can be.
 I am now an academic advisor on the WSUV campus and help support students on their college journey every day.
 As a conduct advisor, I hope to continue that supportive role.

-I have been with University Recreation since 2011, serving in the role of Assistant Director of Competitive Sports, Youth Programs, and Risk Management.
-I graduated from WSU with a Master of Education in Higher Education Administration in 2006 and have worked within student affairs at Central Washington University, University of North Carolina, and Seattle University.
-I am a conduct officer because I believe it is important for all students to receive assistance and guidance throughout the conduct process from an impartial party who cares about their growth and development while at WSU.
+I have been with University Recreation since 2011, initially serving as an Assistant Director in University Recreation and recently transitioning to the position of Associate Director of Student Engagement Services.
+I graduated from WSU with a Master of Education in Higher Education Administration in 2006 and have also worked within student affairs at Central Washington University, University of North Carolina, and Seattle University.
+I am a conduct advisor because I believe it is important for all students to receive assistance and guidance throughout the conduct process from an impartial party who cares about their growth and development while at WSU.
 I will support students by helping them to understand the conduct process, their rights within that process, and how to best navigate and utilize campus resources.